mcsausage/git-intro/GITINSTRUCTIONS.md

 git push // push them back to the repository, not just the local repository <br>

 git pull // getting the changes made in GitHub to our local repository <br>

+git reset HEAD --hard // resets your working directory to be the same state as your last commit - will delete any changes that show up red when you do "git status" <br>